Sammywens/Sammywens/README.md

 - 🔭 I’m currently working on Back-End Engineering
 - 🌱 I’m currently learning Asp.net core
 - 👯 I’m looking to collaborate on C# or any Other OOPL based Projects
-- 🤔 I’m looking for help with Cloud Devops
+- 🤔 I’m looking for help with Cloud DevOps
 - 💬 Ask me about Python, JavaScript
 - 📫 How to reach me:
 - ⚡ Fun fact: